melke/CloudKitDictionarySyncer/README.md

 One solution to persist the data both locally and remotely is to use NSUbiquitousKeyValueStore in iCloud, but in my experience, the key-value store syncing at app start can be delayed up to 30 seconds, which is way too long.
-You would need to wait for the syncing to complete before letting the user update any on the persisted data.
+You would need to wait for the syncing to complete before letting the user update any of the persisted data.

 With CloudKit, you can now use iCloud like a regular remote database, giving you much more control over reading and writing data from iCloud.
   Since CloudKit seems to have very short response times, CloudKitDictionarySyncer can quickly load your data from iCloud, or from a local plist